dannkoh/warp-benchmark/README.md

-# invaR1ant-benchmark
+# WARP-benchmark

 A benchmark for testing logical reasoning and pattern generalization in large language models through formal SMT constraints.

 ## Overview

-InvaR1ant is a benchmark designed to evaluate a language model's ability to generalize invariant logical reasoning across different input sizes.
+We propose a benchmark designed to evaluate a language model's ability to generalise worst-case path constraints for all input sizes.
 Each example asks a model to generate a formal constraint for a specific target size after being shown examples of constraints for smaller input sizes.

 ## Dataset Statistics